dolphindb/DolphinDBPlugin/kafka/README.md

 - 'consumer' is a Kafka consumer handler.
 - 'topics' is a string vector indicating the topics.
-- 'partitions' is a int vector indicating the partition corresponding to each topic.
+- 'partitions' is an integer vector indicating the partition corresponding to each topic.

 ##### Details

 Gets the offset positions for the given topic/partition list.

-#### 3.3.22 Store Consumed Offsets
+#### 3.3.24 Store Consumed Offsets

 ##### Syntax